Mouse DPI Analyzer

 • 📄 General use: 1000–1600 DPI

-Try different settings with our Mouse DPI Analyzer to find what suits your workflow.
+Try different settings with our Mouse DPI Analyzer above to find what suits your workflow.
+Check out our blog for detailed guides.

 Yes, many mice with dedicated software (like Logitech G Hub, Razer Synapse, or Corsair iCUE) allow you to manually set DPI levels.
 Some models also feature DPI switch buttons to toggle between presets on the fly.